Marcellus Community Schools

 - Report any damage of the bus to the driver.
 Intentional damage to a bus will result in disciplinary consequences including restitution.

-Third offense: Written discipline report sent home and 3 days suspension from bus riding privileges.
+Second offense: Written discipline report sent home and 3 days suspension from bus riding privileges.

-Fourth offense: Written discipline report sent home and 6 days suspension from bus riding privileges.
+Third offense: Written discipline report sent home and 6 days suspension from bus riding privileges.

-Serious offenses: Fire (smoking, lighting lighters or matches, etc), Fighting, Possession of alcohol, drugs, etc., and causing damage to the bus is at the discretion of the Transportation Director to the length of suspension for bus riding privileges.
+Serious offenses: Fire (smoking, vaping, lighting lighters or matches, etc), Fighting, Possession of alcohol, drugs, etc., and causing damage to the bus is at the discretion of the Transportation Director to the length of suspension for bus riding privileges.